OpenTransport/vocabulary/gtfs/README.md

  * [gtfs:headsign](http://vocab.gtfs.org/terms#headsign) - override gtfs:trip's headsign
  * [gtfs:pickupType](http://vocab.gtfs.org/terms#pickupType) - how to get on a transit vehicle at a certain time & location
  * [gtfs:dropOffType](http://vocab.gtfs.org/terms#dropOffType) - how to get off a transit vehicle at a certain time & location
+ * [gtfs:distanceTraveled](http://vocab.gtfs.org/terms#distanceTraveled) - Positions a stop as a distance from the first shape point.
+It represents a real distance traveled along the route in units such as feet or kilometers.
+This information allows the trip planner to determine how much of the shape to draw when showing part of a trip on the map.
+The values used for gtfs:distanceTraveled must increase along with gtfs:stopSequence: they cannot be used to show reverse travel along a route.

 ### [gtfs:PickupType](http://vocab.gtfs.org/terms#PickupType) and [gtfs:DropOffType](http://vocab.gtfs.org/terms#DropOffType)